thomkrillis/weather-app-server/README.md

 - NPM or yarn
 - an API key for Open Weather Map

+## Next Steps for Production-Ready
+- [ ] CI/CD including linting and testing
+- [ ] Containerization for consistent local development
+- [ ] Logging and alerting

 ## Setup
 1. Clone the repo
 1. From the root directory run `npm install`